 Son Howard May (1878-1933) was born three days after Christmas 1878 in Bedford County.

-Later, they relocated to Bard, Harrison Township, Bedford County, also known as Buffalo Mills.
+Later, they relocated across the county line to Bard, Harrison Township, Bedford County, also known as Buffalo Mills.

 ~ Son George Washington May ~

 Son George Washington May (1880-1957) was born on April 18 or May 18, 1880 in Buffalo Mills, Bedford County.

 On Feb.
 18, 1902, when he was 21 years of age, wedded Alice Lake ( ? - ? ).
 She was an immigrant from England.

 The couple produced five children -- George L. May, Leonard May, Maurice B. May, Grace Ritchey and Blanche Smith.

 They were farmers and first dwelled in Juniata Township, Bedford County.
 In about 1927 the family relocated to a farm in East Freedom Township, Blair County, PA, where they remained for good.
 This community may have been known as Duncansville.

 George contracted leukemia in about 1952 and suffered the illness for five years.
 He died at home in Leamersville, PA at the age of 76 on March 1, 1957.
 Burial was in River View Cemetery in East Freedom Township, and an obituary was published in the Altoona Tribune.

 Son George L. May lived in Leamersville, Blair County, PA.
 He and his wife may have produced a daughter, Margaret Aungst.

 Daughter Grace May (1903- ? ) was born in about 1903.
 She married (?)
 Ritchey.
 Her home in 1957 was in Bedford, Bedford County.